 Deputies contacted the Oklahoma Highway Patrol Bomb Squad which found the pipe bomb as well as two, one-pound canisters containing “mixed Tannerite,” a binary explosive.
 They also found two boxes of ammunition.

-Cole up to 10 years in prison and a maximum $250,000 fine.
+Cole is facing up to 10 years in prison and a maximum $250,000 fine.
 Cole is out on bond until his sentencing on February 8, 2019.